-Runway Condition Code 6 5 Grooved/PF C 5 Smooth 4 3 2 1 Braking Action Dry Good Good Good to Medium Medium Medium to Poor Poor Turbojet, No Reverse 1.67 2.3 2.6 2.8 3.2 4.0 5.1 Turbojet, With Reverse 1.67 1.92 2.2 2.3 2.5 2.9 3.4 Turboprop (see Note) 1.67 1.92 2.0 2.2 2.4 2.7 2.9 Reciprocating 1.67 2.3 2.6 2.8 3.2 4.0 5.1
+Runway Condition Code 6 5 Grooved/ PFC 5 Smooth 4 3 2 1 Braking Action Dry Good Good Good to Medium Medium Medium to Poor Poor Turbojet, No Reverse 1.67 2.3 2.6 2.8 3.2 4.0 5.1 Turbojet, With Reverse 1.67 1.92 2.2 2.3 2.5 2.9 3.4 Turboprop (see Note) 1.67 1.92 2.0 2.2 2.4 2.7 2.9 Reciprocating 1.67 2.3 2.6 2.8 3.2 4.0 5.1

-Note: These LDFs apply only to turboprops when the AFM provides for a landing distance credit for the use of ground idle power level position.
+Note: These LDFs apply only to turboprops when the AFM provides for a landing distance credit for the use of ground idle power lever position.
 Turboprops without this credit should use the "Turbojet, No Reverse" LDFs.

-- 5.4 Runway Conditions Considerations.
+- 3.4 Runway Condition Considerations.
 Airport assessments should be based on information that most accurately represents the conditions anticipated.
-When available for the portion of the runway that will be used for landing, the following are considered: - RwyCCs, - Expected runway conditions (contaminate type and depth), and - PBARs. - 5.4.1 Timeliness.
+When available for the portion of the runway that will be used for landing, the following are considered: - RwyCCs, - Expected runway condition (contaminant type and depth), and - Braking action reports. - 3.4.1 Timeliness.
 It is important to note the time of the latest RwyCC and any associated reliable braking action reports.
-A number of overruns have occurred when pilots were provided with a runway condition that was no longer reliable given changes in meteorological conditions.
+Several overruns have occurred when pilots were provided with a runway condition that was no longer reliable given changes in meteorological conditions.

-ATTENTION: Pilots are strongly advised to review the weather conditions and compare that to the time of the latest braking action report.

-- 5.4.2 Situational Awareness.
+- ATTENTION: Pilots are strongly advised to review the weather conditions and compare that to the time of the latest braking action report. - 3.4.2 Situational Awareness.
 Throughout the descent and approach, pilots should remain vigilant for any deterioration in conditions.
-You should use all available resources to determine what condition you may expect upon landing to include ATC reports, field condition reports, flight visibility, and onboard weather radar. - 5.5 Risks Associated With Moderate or Heavy Rain.
+You should use all available resources to determine what condition you may expect upon landing to include ATC reports, field condition reports, flight visibility, and onboard weather radar. - 3.5 Risks Associated With Moderate or Heavy Rain.
 Several runway excursions and overruns have raised concerns with wet runway stopping performance assumptions.
 Analysis of the stopping data from these incidents and accidents indicates the braking coefficient in each case was significantly lower than expected for a wet runway than would be predicted by § 25.109 and AC 25-7.
 These incidents and accidents occurred on both grooved and ungrooved runways.
-The data indicates that applying a 15 percent safety margin to wet runway advisory data, as recommended, may be inadequate in certain wet runway conditions. - 5.5.1 Rainfall Amount.
+The data indicates that applying a 15 percent safety margin to wet runway advisory data, as recommended (see Figure 5-1, Effects of Compound Factors), may be inadequate in certain wet runway conditions. - 3.5.1 Rainfall Amount.
 In a rainfall event, such as an active thunderstorm, the amount of water or moisture on a runway can change rapidly.
-The dynamic nature of rainfall can present challenges for the timely and accurate reporting of water or moisture on a runway. - 5.5.2 Risk Mitigation.
-We recommend that if it is anticipated that more than 1/8 inch of water will be on the runway, the LDF associated with medium to poor braking, or a RwyCC of 2, be used during the TOA assessment.
+The dynamic nature of rainfall can present challenges for the timely and accurate reporting of water or moisture on a runway. - 3.5.2 Risk Mitigation.
+It is recommended that if it is anticipated that more than 1/8 inch of water will be on the runway, the LDF associated with medium to poor braking, or a RwyCC of 2, be used during the TOA assessment.
 In addition, when planning to land on a smooth runway under conditions of moderate or heavy rain, or when landing on a grooved or PFC runway under heavy rain, pilots should consider that the surface may be contaminated with water at depth greater than 1/8 inch and adjust their landing distance assessment accordingly.